TamikWilliams/cis-106/Final Project 1/deliverable1.md

 ## Questions
 ### 1. What is a web server?
-On the hardware side, a web server is a computer that stores web server software and a website's component files (for example, HTML documents, images, CSS stylesheets, and JavaScript files).
-A web server connects to the Internet and supports physical data interchange with other devices connected to the web.
+- On the hardware side, a web server is a computer that stores web server software and a website's component files (for example, HTML documents, images, CSS stylesheets, and JavaScript files).
+A web server connects to the Internet and s- upports physical data interchange with other devices connected to the web.

-On the software side, a web server includes several parts that control how web users access hosted files.
+- On the software side, a web server includes several parts that control how web users access hosted files.
 At a minimum, this is an HTTP server.
 An HTTP server is software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).
 An HTTP server can be accessed through the domain names of the websites it stores, and it delivers the content of these hosted websites to the end user's device.

 ### 2. What are some different web server applications?